 Notice: If a system issue occurs that prevents a member from recording EVV, they must report the issue by completing the Participant Directed Programs Unit Feedback Form and be able to verify through some form of documentation.
-Those who have limited access to the form may contact the Department's EVV team by calling 720-273-6967.
+Those who have limited access to the form may contact the Department's EVV team see contact info below.
 System issues that are reported and can be verified will not count towards or result in a strike.